blaqshyd/my_formfield/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Additional information
-For more information about this package, including how to contribute, file issues, or contact the package authors, see the package repository on GitHub: custom_formfield.
+For more information about this package, including how to contribute, file issues, or contact the package authors, see the package repository on GitHub: my_formfield.